 If there is a last-minute personal or medical emergency, the student may receive a grade of Incomplete and make up the final within one calendar year.
 The student must provide written documentation and make up the final within one calendar year.
-See note at the beginning of the syllabus.
 The student must provide written documentation and be passing the class at the time to receive an Incomplete.
 Make-up exams will NOT be given for reasons of nonrefundable airline tickets, vacation plans, work schedules, weddings, family reunions, and other such activities.
 Students should consult the final exam schedule before making end-of-semester travel plans.